Zoxc/crusader/README.md

   To get the git commit hash of the current checkout, use `git rev-parse HEAD`.

-* "I sometimes see this message.
-Should I be concerned?"
-`Warning: Load termination timed out.
-There may be residual untracked traffic in the background.`

-  No. That may happen due to the TCP termination being lost or TCP incompatibilities between OSes.
+* The message `Warning: Load termination timed out.
+There may be residual untracked traffic in the background.` is not harmful.
+It may happen due to the TCP termination being lost or TCP incompatibilities between OSes.
   It's likely benign if you see throughput and latency drop to idle values after the tests in the graph.